-Tables 4.3 and 4.4 present ratios of municipal debt to population and to the estimated full value of taxable property in Alaska.
+Table 4.3 present ratios of municipal debt to population and to the estimated full value of taxable property in Alaska.
 Alaska's sparse population leads to higher debt ratios than might be found in other states.
-The presence of enormous oil and gas property values in certain municipalities has been a significant contributed to higher per capita debt loads.
-However, when State reimbursement is factored out, municipal debt ratios in many cases fall close to national averages.
+The presence of enormous oil and gas property values in certain municipalities has been a significant contributed to higher debt capacity.

-TABLE 4.3

-Per Capita Municipal and State

-General Obligation Debt
+TABLE 4.3 Per Capita Municipal and State General Obligation Debt 1985-2009

-1985-2008